Strongly correlated physics in organic open-shell quantum systems: Electron transport

-Another possible mechanism to split the SOMO is obtained \emph{without} lifting the spin degeneracy (i.e., within either R-DMFT or ED).
-In this case, we find that the SOMO transmission resonance is split, revealing an underlying transmission node, see Fig.~\ref{fig:Te_pentadienyl}(b).
-Hence, many-body calculations predict a strong suppression of the conductance, by several order of magnitude, in stark contrast with the single-particle picture, in which electron transport is dominated by a nearly-resonant ballistic channel.
-Note that the splitting is substantially larger in ED than in R-DMFT, and considering that the antiresonance is not aligned with $E_F$, it also results in a much stronger suppression of the conductance $G=8.1 \times 10^{-4} \ G_0$ (ED) versus $G=4.9 \times 10^{-1} \ G_0$ (R-DMFT).
-This suggests that non-local effects play an important role, as it can be expected in low-dimensional systems~\cite{valliPRB91,pudleiner2019parquet}.

-Since a linear $\pi$-conjugated molecule does not display any topological node, the pentadienyl node has been suggested to arise from destructive interference between different charged states of the molecule~\cite{bergfield2011novel}.
+\textit{Many-body splitting.} The scenario is completely different within either spin-restricted R-DMFT or ED, in which many-body effects are accounted for \emph{without} breaking the spin symmetry.
+In this case, we find that the SOMO transmission resonance is split in \textit{each} spin channel, revealing an underlying transmission node that is absent in the symmetry-breaking solution, see Fig.~\ref{fig:Te_pentadienyl}(b).
+Hence, many-body calculations predict a strong suppression of the conductance, by several orders of magnitude, in stark contrast with the single-particle picture, where electron transport is dominated by a nearly-resonant ballistic channel through the SOMO.
+Note that the splitting is substantially larger in ED than in R-DMFT, and considering that the antiresonance is not aligned with $E_F$, it also results in a much stronger suppression of the conductance $G=1.2 \times 10^{-4} \ G_0$ (ED) versus $G=7.4 \times 10^{-2} \ G_0$ (R-DMFT).
+This suggests that while the driving mechanism has a local nature, non-local correlation effects play an important quantitative role, as is expected in low-dimensional systems~\cite{valliPRB91,pudleinerPRB99}.
+Such a transmission node in the pentadienyl radical has been observed and analyzed within the framework of a single AIM~\cite{bergfieldNL11}.
+Since linear $\pi$-conjugated molecules do not display any topological nodes, it has been suggested that this arises from destructive interference between different charged states of the molecule~\cite{bergfieldNL11}.
 In Sec.~\ref{sec:mechanism}, we discuss in detail the microscopic mechanism responsible for the splitting of the SOMO and for the transmission node, and show that they are intertwined.

+\textit{Non-perturbative nature of the splitting } Within ED and R-DMFT, the Coulomb repulsion is taken into account in a \emph{non-perturbative} way.
+It is therefore interesting to compare these results to a \emph{perturbative} approach, such as the GW approximation~\cite{hedinPR139,aryasetiawanRPP61}, which has been extensively applied to molecules~\cite{stanEPL76,neatonPRL97,thygesenJCP126,thygesenPRB77,rostgaardPRB81,strangePRB83}.
+This raises the question of how reliably many-body perturbation theory can capture the physics of open-shell systems~\cite{mansouriNJP23}.
+The GW approximation arises naturally within the context of Hedin equations by neglecting vertex corrections (see, e.g., ~\cite{held2011hedin}) and the GW self-energy is computed as a convolution of the Green's function and the screened Coulomb interaction.
+We compute the GW self-energy projected onto the $A$ subspace